wizdmio/wizdm/apps/wizdm/src/assets/docs/en/start.md

 * [Hammer](https://hammerjs.github.io) is used behind the scenes to handle gestures on mobile devices.
 * [Moment](https://momentjs.com) to manage date with locales across the application.

-If you are new to Angular, see Angular's full [Getting Started Guide](https://angular.io/start) and [Setting up your environment](https://angular.io/guide/setup-local).
+If you are new to Angular, see Angular's full [Getting Started](https://angular.io/start) and [Setting up your environment](https://angular.io/guide/setup-local) guides.

+## Workspace
+The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl](https://nrwl.io) using their [Nx Angular Extension](https://nx.dev/angular/getting-started/why-nx).
+This means both the source code of the web application(s) and the  potentially shared libraries are stored in the same single repository under the /apps and /libs folders respectively.